xuhualiang/gtunnel/README.md

 cert = test/cert.pem
 key  = test/key.pem
 ```
-where `sp` stands for plain socket to SSL socket.
-Typical usage of this is to switch your old app server into SSL with minimum change.
+where `sp` stands for SSL to plain socket.
+Use this to switch your server into SSL with minimum change.

-## load balance
+## Load Balancer
 ```
 [my-load-balancer]
 connect = sp/localhost:1001/localhost:20001,localhost:20002